plone/plone.app.users/plone/app/users/tests/forms_navigationroot.rst

     >>> browser.url
     'http://nohost/plone/@@personal-preferences'

-Check the existance and links for a standard site context (navigation root is the Plone site itself since the marker interface isn't applied here yet).
+Check the existence and links for a standard site context (navigation root is the Plone site itself since the marker interface isn't applied here yet).